 Stories of the Brooker Highway

-Stories of the Brooker Highway celebrates the rich stories and histories of the Brooker Highway.
+Stories of the Brooker Highway was our major community storytelling project for 2017.
+It celebrated the rich stories and histories of the Brooker Highway.
 More than just an 17-km stretch of road from Bridgewater to Hobart, the Brooker Highway is the common thread that connects Hobart’s northern suburbs.

 The Story Island Project collected these community stories at locations and events across Hobart’s northern suburbs, including: Glenorchy LINC, MONA Market, Moonah Taste of the World Festival, Moonah Arts Centre, Glenorchy Art and Sculpture Park (GASP!) and the Hobart Showground Sunday Market.

-Stories of the Brooker Highway celebrates the northern suburbs as a place rich in stories, and a community filled with strong creative voices.
+Stories of the Brooker Highway celebrated the northern suburbs as a place rich in stories, and a community filled with strong creative voices.

-Thanks to Moonah Arts Centre and LINC Tasmania for supporting this project!
+Thanks to Moonah Arts Centre, LINC Tasmania and Nyrstar for supporting this project!

 Photo courtesy of the Jakobovski family